The Right Honourable: Africa

 During the periods of its existence, the Prime Minister of Kenya post was styled Right Honourable.
 In post-independence Kenya two people have been styled with the "right honorable" title.
 The country's founding president Jomo Kenyatta who was the first prime minister of Kenya and Raila Amolo Odinga, who served as the country's second prime minister between 2008 and 2013.
-Raila Odinga also known as Baba (Political father and Enigma) is a towering icon in Africa, well known for his Pan-Africanism and championing for good governance.
 The prime ministers of Namibia and Uganda are both currently styled with the same honorific.
 The speaker and deputy speaker of the Parliament of Uganda are also entitled to the style.
+In Nigeria, the speakers and former speakers of the National Assembly and the Houses of assembly of Nigerian states are entitled to the honour.

 Caribbean

 The prime ministers of Barbados, Grenada, Saint Lucia, Saint Vincent and the Grenadines and Trinidad and Tobago are styled as Right Honourable.
 The West Indies Federation prime minister was also styled as such during that office's short existence.